 Requirements: At least 18 years old, previous international travel experience recommended

-However, we place volunteers in both government schools as well as English medium schools.
-These schools take breaks at different times in the year so there is always a teaching placement available for our volunteers in Arusha,
+We place volunteers in both government schools as well as English medium schools.
+These schools take breaks at different times in the year so there is always a teaching placement available for our teaching volunteers in Arusha, Africa.

-We have also opportunity to work with a special needs school in Arusha for those who are interested like street children, Orphanage, Their disabilities range from physical disabilities to mental disabilities.
-They need a lot of love and attention.
-If anyone has experience working with special needs children or is interested in volunteering at the school, please note your interest on Kipok Africa application form and with your program coordinator.
+We also have a special needs school in Arusha.
+Volunteers who are interested in working with street children and orphans with disabilities ranging from physical to mental disabilities can choose to volunteer here.
+These children need a lot of love and attention.
+If you have the experience working with special needs children or are interested in volunteering at the special school, please note your interest on the Kipok Africa application form and with your program coordinator.

-We are committed in making a lasting impact in the areas that we work in.
+We are committed to making a lasting impact in the areas that we work in.
 We therefore believe it is important to work with local chairmen and other leaders, to identify a viable solution to the lack of access to clean water in the community surrounding the schools we partner with.
-Each of these projects will look different, as each community will have different needs.
+Each of these projects will be different, as each community will have different needs.